rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-reference/methods/post-authenticate-an-agent-v2-project-id-agents-tokens.rst

 This operation authenticates an agent.

 Agents authenticate with the API and retrieve an authentication token.
-The authentication token returned is the token issued by Rackspace Identity for the user who originally registered the agent.
+The authentication token returned is the token issued by the Identity service for the user who originally registered the agent.
 The token is used for communicating with the Cloud Backup API and other products associated with the same Cloud Identity server.

 The following error conditions are returned if the request is not successful: